Batata-Harra/stage-zero-webring/README.md

 And don't forget to import it in your `<head>` tag `<script src="components/webringComponent.js" type="text/javascript" defer></script>`
 3. Create a pull request to webring.json with your own configuration.

-Hurray! you're now a proud Batata Harra member 😎
+Hurray! you're now a proud Stage Zero member 😎